 In the same way one needs to lay a proper foundation before it becomes possible for a child to benefit from a course in reading, writing and arithmetic.
 If this foundation is shaky, learning “cracks” will soon appear.

-Simply put, Edublox Online Tutor (EOT) is a system of cognitive exercises, aimed at building a strong and solid foundation for learning.
+Simply put, EOT is a system of cognitive exercises, aimed at building a strong and solid foundation for learning.

 Foundational skills should not be confused with processes, strategies or techniques.
 The difference between these can be explained by using the game of basketball as example.
 In order to be a basketball player, a person first has to master the foundational skills, e.g. passing, dribbling, defense, and shooting.
 Only after that can he be taught strategies or techniques.